mierdev/mierdev/README.md

 Currently exploring all things software development, dipping my toes in a few languages.

-Most interested in backend development.
+Most interested in backend technologies.

 <hr>